Bangladesh communal tensions grow amid Hindu protests – DW – 11/29/2024

 Shafiqul Alam, press secretary of Bangladesh's chief adviser, told DW that the interim government "believes in freedom of religion, freedom of association, freedom of assembly for every religious institution.
 We also believe in ensuring all rights."

-He acknowledges that some incidents of attacks on religious minorities might have occurred immediately after Hasina was ousted but added that most of the events described in the Indian media have been exaggerated.
+He acknowledged that some incidents of attacks on religious minorities might have occurred immediately after Hasina was ousted but added that most of the events described in the Indian media have been exaggerated.

 Bangladesh's minority rights movement